-The primary function of Epidemiology, Disease Control and Preparedness Department is to protect and promote the health of Charlotte County residents and visitors.
-This is accomplished through the operation of public health surveillance, field investigations, health assessments, emergency preparedness activities and epidemiologic studies.
+The primary function of Epidemiology and Disease Control Department is to protect and promote the health of Charlotte County residents and visitors.
+This is accomplished through the operation of public health surveillance, field investigations, and epidemiologic studies.
 Information from these activities is provided in a timely fashion to partners within the Florida Department of Health in Charlotte County, other agencies, and the public.
 This information is used to identify residents and visitors at increased health risk, to assess causality and to recommend preventive measures to decrease the burden of disease and injury.

 The staff members are engaged in a wide array of activities, including but not limited to: